 Too many solutions

 However, a product like this could be used in virtually any industry to solve many problems.
 If we'd been all-encompassing, the message would have been generic, bland and without resonance with real people and real problems.
-We had to address the individual issues in each segment, yet enable automated delivery, qualification and lead scoring, too To make it tougher, the target decision-maker could be the CEO, CIO, CFO or even the compliance or marketing manager.
+We had to address the individual issues in each segment, yet enable automated delivery, qualification and lead scoring, too.
+To make it tougher still, the target decision-maker could be the CEO, CIO, CFO or even the compliance or marketing manager.

 Segmenting and targeting